West hits back with sanctions for Russia's Ukraine actions

 With an estimated 150,000 Russian troops massed on three sides of Ukraine, the U.S. has warned that Moscow has already decided to invade.
 Still, Biden and Putin tentatively agreed to a possible meeting brokered by French President Emmanuel Macron in a last-ditch effort to avoid war.

-AP Writer Aamer Madhani reported from Washington.
+AP Writers Aamer Madhani and Zeke Miller reported from Washington.
 AP reporters from around the world contributed.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine